RickdeJager/Dagro-Hacks/README.md

 ## Installing

 The exploit was developed on linux, and will require some minor changes to work on Windows.
 Our installation instructions assume you are running a fresh install of Ubuntu 18.

+We also provide a `Dockerfile`.
+Keep in mind that your docker host needs to support [the "host" networking driver](https://docs.docker.com/network/network-tutorial-host/#prerequisites) which is, at time of writing, only available on linux.
+Skip to [Docker](#Docker) for instructions.

 You need the following tools to run this exploit: